Restaurant Marketing Plan: A Step-by-Step Guide (With Strategies for Any Budget)

 For example, if you have a pretty steady stream of customers throughout the year, you might just want to have light marketing in normal months, and then increase your budget in the months when you have specific promotions or events.

-Assessing your finances, although not very fun, has to be done to figure out where you are.
+Assessing your finances becomes a crucial (albeit dreaded) task to figure out where you are.
 You’ll want to look at:

 - Profits: Specifically, your bottom line, but also have a look at the receipts for your expenses.
 What did you probably pay a bit too much for?
 Were all of your expenses totally necessary?